sc-ventures/cloudbreak-documentation/docs/gcp-pre.md

 ### Service account

-In order to launch clusters on GCP via Cloudbreak, you must have a Service Account that Cloudbreak can use to create resources.
-In addition, you must also have a P12 key associated with the account.
+In order to launch clusters on GCP via Cloudbreak, you must have a service account that Cloudbreak can use to create resources.
+In addition, you must also have a JSON key associated with the account.

+> Although earlier versions of Cloudbreak supported keys in P12 format, all new keys specified during the Cloudbreak credential creation must be in JSON format.

 The service account must have the following roles are enabled:

 * Compute Engine > Compute Image User
 * Compute Engine > Compute Instance Admin (v1)